yochaigal/cairn/wip/2e/vald.md

 ## Introduction

 - The implied setting of Cairn is called **Vald**.
 This includes all developed or settled lands, cities, towns, etc. The particular ruler does not matter.
-- **The Wood** surrounds and divides the kingdoms, and includes anyone (or anything) that has not yet sworn fealty. **The Woods** is not one forest, but _all_ forests.
+- **The Wood** surrounds and divides the kingdoms, and includes anyone (or anything) that has not yet sworn fealty. **The Wood** is not one forest, but _all_ forests.
 - **The Roots** is the realm of mystery and horror underneath, and does not care for the petty divisions aboveground.

-### The Woods
+### The Wood

 - Any lands beyond the control of a noble, a city, or a town.
 Typically wilder and less "civilized."
-All forests are considered part of **The Woods**, no matter how isolated.
+All forests are considered part of **The Wood**, no matter how isolated.
-- The Woods are populated by creatures far stranger and wondrous than humankind: Fae, Demons, Witches, werewolves, and even talking plants and animals.
+- The Wood are populated by creatures far stranger and wondrous than humankind: Fae, Demons, Witches, werewolves, and even talking plants and animals.
 They do not appreciate the loss of their home from the encroachment of "natural" progress, either.
-- The denizens of **The Woods** are fiercely independent, believing they are subject solely to the rules of **The Woods** and no other.Its fierce nations, wild tribes, and unrelenting elements have kept armies and scouting parties at bay.
+- The denizens of **The Wood** are fiercely independent, believing they are subject solely to the rules of **The Wood** and no other.Its fierce nations, wild tribes, and unrelenting elements have kept armies and scouting parties at bay.
 For now.

 ### The Roots